Skip to content

 Inheritance

-Configs inherit from their parent (and transitively up to common).
+Configs that have a parent inherit from it (and transitively up the parent chain).
 Values defined in a child take precedence; anything not overridden falls through to the parent.
+A config with no parent is standalone — common is a built-in config you can use as a parent for shared defaults, but it is not applied automatically.

 python